-This method does not create hoomd forcefield objects and the parameters. snapshot returned does not store the forcefield See mbuild.formats.hoomd forcefield.create hoomd forcefield()
+This method does create hoomd forcefield objects the not returned does not store the forcefield parameters.
+See mbuild.formats.hoomd forcefield.create hoomd forcefield()

 About units: This method operates on a Parmed.Structure object where the units used differ from those used in mBuild and Foyer which may have been used when creating the typed Parmed.Structure.